imagekit-developer/imagekit-php/README.md

 ## File Upload

-The SDK provides a simple interface using the `$imageKit->upload()` method to upload files to the ImageKit Media Library.
+The SDK provides a simple interface using the `$imageKit->uploadFiles()` method to upload files to the ImageKit Media Library.
 It accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api).

-The `upload()` method requires at least the `file` and the `fileName` parameter to upload a file and returns a callback with the `error` and `result` as arguments.
+The `uploadFiles()` method requires at least the `file` and the `fileName` parameter to upload a file and returns a json or server response.
 You can pass other parameters supported by the ImageKit upload API using the same parameter name as specified in the upload API documentation.
 For example, to specify tags for a file at the time of upload use the `tags` parameter as specified in the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

 Sample usage